 Our inter-campus guide will help you navigate your way across campus.
 Walking or cycling could save you time in the long run.
-You’ll avoid queueing for the bus and will leave spaces available for those who most need them most.
-Keeping active is great for your physical and mental wellbeing and will help reduce your cabron footprint too.
+You’ll avoid queuing for the bus and will leave spaces available for those who most need them most.
+Keeping active is great for your physical and mental wellbeing and will help reduce your carbon footprint too.

 Staff or student?
 Try out cycling to work or lectures, enjoy the outdoors and exercise when you want by hiring a bike through the cycle pool scheme.
 Available for up to a week at a time, bikes are located at James College, Halifax College and the Ron Cooke Hub.